seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 * Set up your server, routes, controller, ect.
 * Once you have your back end running on `http://localhost:3000/gifs`, open `index.html` on the front end to test your routes via the frontend buttons.

-**Front End** It's currently written in jQuery and is already configured to request gif's from your backend server using the `http://localhost:3000/gifs` url but as of right now your server isn't configured so it won't be able to pull or add any gifs untils the server has been configured.

 ## Bonus